cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 {%endhighlight%}

-Now we can start adding our application `node_templates`, we start by adding the Mongo data base:
+Now we can start adding our application `node_templates`, we start by adding the Mongo database:

 {%highlight yaml%}
 mongod: